-Notwithstanding potential overlaps with the other portfolios, the following types of alternative securities issued by (or investing in) entities domiciled in the US or Canada are permissible:
+Notwithstanding potential overlaps with the other portfolios, the following types of alternative securities issued by (or investing in) entities domiciled and organized under the laws of the United States or any State thereof, or of the Dominion of Canada, or of any province of the Dominion of Canada which are payable in US dollars are permissible:

-- 1. Private Equity / Debt (i.e. privately placed stock or interest bearing securities issued by a corporation, business trust, limited partnership, or any other privately held entity permitted to issue private obligations); - 2.
+- Private Equity / Debt (i.e. privately placed stock or interest bearing securities issued by a corporation, business trust, limited partnership, or any other privately held entity permitted to issue private obligations); - 2.
 Infrastructure Equity / Debt (i.e. publicly traded and privately placed stock or interest bearing securities issued by an entity for the express purpose of financing infrastructure projects); and - 3.
 Multi-Asset Funds (i.e. investment vehicles limited to a combination of any mix of the securities described above). - 4.
 Money market mutual fund (i.e. publicly traded and registered with the U.S. Securities and Exchange Commission) pursuant to section 1192.9.